statistical mean, median, mode and range

 What is statistical mean, median, mode and range?

-The terms mean, median, mode, and range describe properties of statistical distributions.
+The terms mean, median, mode and range describe properties of statistical distributions.
 In statistics, a distribution is the set of all possible values for terms that represent defined events.
 The value of a term, when expressed as a variable, is called a random variable.

 How are mean, median, mode and range used in the data center?

-Understanding the definition of mean, median, mode and range is important for IT professionals in data center management.
-Many relevant tasks require the administrator to calculate mean, median, mode or range, or often some combination, to show a statistically significant quantity, trend or deviation from the norm.
-Finding the mean, median, mode and range is only the start.
-The administrator then needs to apply this information to investigate root causes of a problem, accurately forecast future needs or set acceptable working parameters for IT systems.
+Finding the mean, median, mode and range is only the beginning of data center management.
+The administrator must then apply this information to investigate root causes of a problem, accurately forecast future needs or set acceptable working parameters for IT systems.

 Mean